mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. label:: end_Measurements_class

+The *Measurements* class inherits both the *InitializeSimulation* and *Utilities* classes.

-Finally, let us create the three remaining classes, named respectively *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
-Each class inherits the *Measurements* class.
+Finally, let us create the three remaining classes, named *MinimizeEnergy*, *MonteCarlo*, and *MolecularDynamics*.
+Each of these three classes inherits from the *Measurements* class, and thus from the classes inherited by *Measurements*.
 Within the *MinimizeEnergy.py* file, copy the following lines:

 .. label:: start_MinimizeEnergy_class